tenzir/tenzir/HACKING.md

 - Names of *(i)* classes/structs, *(ii)* functions, and *(iii)* enums should be lower case and delimited by underscores.

-- The name of implementation namespaces is `detail`, e.g.,

-        vast::detail::some_non_exposed_helper
+- Put non-API implementation into namespace `detail`.

-- Member variables should have an underscore (`_`) as suffix, unless they are part of the public interface.
+- Member variables have an underscore (`_`) as suffix, unless they constitute the public interface.

+- Put static non-const variables in an anonymous namespace.

 Template Metaprogramming
 ========================

-- Break `using name = ...` statements always directly after `=` if it
-  does not fit in one line.
+- Break `using name = ...` statements always directly after `=` if they do not fit in one line.

 - Use one level of indentation per "open" template and place the closing `>`, `>::type` or `>::value` on its own line.
 For example:
   ```cpp
   using optional_result_type =
     typename std::conditional<
       std::is_same<result_type, void>::value,